The Best 3 Days in Athens Itinerary by JetSettingFools.com

 A good pair of comfortable shoes are necessary for sightseeing Athens in three days.
 With uneven pavement, slick surfaces and many hills, it is imperative to pack shoes with good soles.

-I like to sightsee in lightweight trainers and Kris prefers trail shoes.
+I like these lightweight trainers and Kris prefers trail shoes.
 We review all the top options in our article, The Best Shoes for Traveling.

 Travel Camera

-The ancient sights in Athens are stunning, which is why you may want to upgrade to a real camera for your trip to Greece.
+The ancient sights in Athens are stunning, which is why you may want to upgrade to a real camera for your getaway to Greece.

-On our travels, we use a Canon Rebel with a 18-135mm lens.
-Not only does it take quality photos, but it is easy to use and is sold at an affordable price.
-In our opinion, it is still one of the best budget travel cameras out there.
+We use a Canon Rebel with a 18-135mm lens.
+Not only does it take quality photos, but it’s easy to use and well-priced.
+In our opinion, it is still one of the best budget cameras out there.

 Zippered Day Pack

 Pickpocketing can be a problem in Athens.
-To help keep thieves from snatching your property, keep your valuables tucked away.
+To help deter thieves from snatching your property, keep all valuables tucked away.

 We use small backpacks and carried them on our chests when in the most crowded parts of Athens.

 Travelon also makes a great line of anti-theft bags that are designed specifically for world wanderers.
-Read more about the Best Day Bags for Traveling to help you find the perfect one for your trip to Athens.
+Read more about the Best Day Bags for Traveling.

 Greece Trip Insurance

 Travel insurance may cover all sorts of inconveniences – from lost luggage to getting injured or sick while abroad.
-If you don’t already have coverage for your trip, check rates at World Nomads.
+If you don’t already have coverage, check rates at World Nomads.

 More Greece Destinations